a-type/neo4j-migrate/README.md

 All of these parameters can also be supplied via the CLI or module usage, and will override environment parameters if you do so.

+### Version bookmarking

+By default, this tool will store a version bookmark in a node inside your graph with a `:Neo4jMigrateStorage` label.
+This bookmark is used to avoid re-applying migrations upon future `up` or `down` commands.
+While the default migrations should all be basically idempotent, custom Cypher migrations may not be, plus it's just faster.

+If you want to disable this behavior, pass the `--force` flag.
+If you'd like to store the version bookmark in a different place, feel free to open a PR.

 ### CLI

 #### Create a migration file